-I am an Assistant Professor of Philosophy at Hunter College.
-I got my PhD in philosophy at the City University of New York Graduate Center in 2014.
-I am also a co-organizer of The New York Philosophy of Language Workshop.
+I am Associate Professor of Philosophy at Hunter College and the CUNY Graduate Center.
+I am also a founder and co-organizer of The New York Philosophy of Language Workshop.

 I mainly work in the philosophy of language, the philosophy of mind, and the history of analytic philosophy.
 At the moment, my main project deals with the cognitive underpinnings of humans' capacity for communication.
 I am working on a book manuscript and several essays on that topic.
 I also have active projects on the semantics of imperative clauses, the role of context in language use, and the history of semantics and pragmatics.